ocaml-flambda/flambda-backend/jane/doc/extensions/_01-stack-allocation/intro.md

 See also the full feature [reference](../reference) and [common pitfalls](../pitfalls).

-This page describes how OCaml sometimes allocates values on a stack, as opposed to its usual behavior of allocating on the heap.
+This page describes how OxCaml sometimes allocates values on a stack, as opposed to its usual behavior of allocating on the heap.
 This helps performance in a couple of ways: first, the same few hot cache lines are constantly reused, so the cache footprint is lower than